-We are fortunate to have arrived at a crossroad in the growth of the Museum: For over 40 years, we have steadfastly chronicled the history in the City of Dallas; and, offered tours to schoolchildren, their families and visitors from around the world.
-The 2000 artifacts entrusted to the Museum not only tell the story of how fires were fought, but more importantly the innovation, dedication and courage of the men and women who fought – and continue to fight – fires so that the citizens of Dallas remain safe.
+We are fortunate to have arrived at a crossroad in the growth of the Museum: For over 40 years, the Dallas Firefighter’s Museum has steadfastly chronicled the history in the City of Dallas and has offered tours to schoolchildren, families, and visitors from around the world.
+The 2,000 artifacts entrusted to the Museum not only tell the story of how fires were fought, but more importantly, documents the innovation, dedication, and courage of the men and women who fought – and continue to fight – fires so that the citizens of Dallas remain safe.

 Back in 1872, the City of Dallas was growing.
 With growth came the need to care for its citizens and its property.
 An all-volunteer fire fighting force served Dallas in the early days.
 This dedicated group of civic leaders came together each time the fire bell sounded to help their neighbors, themselves and the City they called home.
 As one author is quoted, “Firefighting was not a profession in 1873; it was a civic duty.”
 Although firefighting has grown into a great, honorable profession, it has done so through the skills and innovative work of the men and women who fought, and fight, fires daily in the City of Dallas.

 What a better way to honor the work and valor of these individuals than by expanding the educational outreach of the Museum and by preserving and displaying the tools and equipment that helped Dallas Fire-Rescue grow into the outstanding firefighting organization it is today.
 Currently, the Dallas Firefighter’s Museum serves an average of 2,000 visitors per year.
 With the creation of an educational center and the planned facility renovations, we anticipate over 6,000+ visitors per year and expanded outreach to more than 15,000 school age children.